 The format of the bill of lading

-Most of the shipping lines formed their MBL numbers as SCAC + master bill of lading number.
-If your BL number does not follow this format, it may be a house bill of lading number and not the master.
+Most of the shipping lines formed their MBL numbers as SCAC + master bill of lading numbers.
+If your BL number does not follow this format, it may be a house bill of lading number, not the master.

 Carrier lines should specify the container number, BL, or booking number so that you can track the container of your load.
 Having one of these three references and the carrier’s name is enough to track your shipment.